min2ha/ukwa-site/content/target/38663/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# First World War, The - A Great War?
-A heritage exhibition on WW1 in Snowdonia.

 Project enabling a bilingual exhibition, open free to the general public, to be held in the redundant St Julitta's church (www.stjulittas.org) in Capel Curig in the heart of Snowdonia.